-The Destination Management Plan sets out the objectives for the Visitor Economy.
-The Council's Corporate Plan includes the following objective to "Secure successful businesses in the visitor economy with higher visitor spend and more even footfall."
+Closely aligned to these aims are the Council's Corporate Plan which includes the following objective to "Secure successful businesses in the visitor economy with higher visitor spend and more even footfall."

 The District Council is keen to communicate more than the clichéd 'Quintessential England' view of the area, for example, by raising awareness of distinctive local foods, the arts and cultural scene, the opportunities for eco-tourism and health and wellbeing experiences.
 The District Council aims to encourage a wider geographical spread beyond the most famous villages and to promote the area as an "all year round" destination rather than have a heavy concentration of visitors in the summer.
 This can be achieved by better information on locations throughout the District and promoting all-year-round activities and experiences.
 It also wishes to convert day visits into overnight stays, with consequently higher spend.
 This will have implications for the amount of visitor accommodation in the district.
 As part of the Council's commitment to sustainable tourism, it wishes to promote active and innovative green travel for visitors travelling to, from and within the District.